What You Need To Do After a Car Accident: A Complete Guide

 - Utah

-6. Notify your insurance company
+6. Call your insurance company

-After processing your claim, the insurer will send you an offer with the payout amount.
-But depending on the insurer, your plan may require you pay your costs out-of-pocket, and then reimburse you for your bills.
+If you do move forward with a claim, you need to pay a deductible first.
+After investigating your claim, the insurance company will send you an offer with the payout amount.
+Depending on the company, your plan may require you to pay your repair or medical bills out-of-pocket, and then reimburse you afterwards.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.